SquilliamX/Foundry-Upgradeable-UUPS/notes.md

     2. Function Selector Clashes

 Storage Clashes:
-When we use delegateCall, we do the logic of contract B inside of contract A. So if contract B says we need to set value to 2, it sets the value to 2 in contract A. But this actually sets the value of whatever is in the same storage location on Contract A as contract B.
+When we use `delegateCall`, we do the logic of contract B inside of contract A. So if contract B says we need to set value to 2, it sets the value to 2 in contract A. But this actually sets the value of whatever is in the same storage location on Contract A as contract B.
 For example:
 ```js
 contract B {